-- If you want to learn about research or development grants funded by NIDRR, or contact them for more information, check out the NIDRR Online Project Directory.
+- If you want to learn about research or development grants funded by NIDILRR, or contact them for more information, check out the NIDILRR Online Project Directory.

 - If you want to read up on the latest rehabilitation research abstracts,and order documents, you may want to check out REHABDATA, the permiere searchable database of disability and rehabilitation literature maintained by NARIC.

 - If you want to find out if you can obtain full text of a document from REHABDATA, check out Full Text Documents from REHABDATA.